cutlasjgh/vision-robotpy-2023/README.md

-It seems Field Coordinates do flip for red team per: https://docs.wpilib.org/en/stable/docs/software/advanced-controls/geometry/coordinate-systems.html See the jpg image that shows XY axis in blue and XY axis in Red
+It seems Field Coordinates do flip for red team per: https://docs.wpilib.org/en/stable/docs/software/advanced-controls/geometry/coordinate-systems.html See the jpg image that shows XY axis in blue and XY axis in Red You don't have to flip the field but you can see info

 Photonvision in comparison sets origin 0,0,0 at center of field:https://docs.limelightvision.io/en/latest/coordinate_systems_fiducials.html#field-space
 Photon vision uses +X toward Red team I think, and +Y toward Audience, +Z is toward sky